egalletta/srsRAN-docker-emulated/README.md

-# srslte-docker-emulated
+# srsran-docker-emulated

+> This based on the repo created by [pgorczak](https://github.com/pgorczak),
+> updated to use the latest version of srsLTE, since renamed to srsRAN.

-This is a minimal example of an end-to-end [srsLTE] system running with Docker and shared memory.
+This is a minimal example of an end-to-end [srsRAN] system running with Docker and shared memory.
 Core network, base station and user device all run in separate containers.
 The air interface is emulated via radio samples in shared memory.